TobyJef/pokemon-scarlet-violet/README.md

 # Review

 This page is a space for users to read an honest and unbiased review of the latest game.
 Good and bad points an what could of been done differently.

+# Newsletter

+## Newstletter sign up

+A form encouraging site visitors to join the newsletter.

+## Raid events

+A section dedicated to showing what new events are taking place and a table showing raids that have finished

+## The Hidden Treasure of Area Zero

+An article used for educational purposes from Nintendo Life telling of the upcoming paid content also a trailer and accompanying image.

+# Footer

+Styled blueviolet to match the Violet colour scheme, lighter shade of purple used for accessibility.